Peugeot “C 2HP”, 1902, France

 In 1882 Peugeot built a bicycle, then started making tricycles and quadricycles, powered by a De Dion engine.

 The first motorbike project was designed in 1899 and sold from 1901.
 In 1902 Peugeot built its first car.

 Peugeot vehicles proved to be touring bikes for racing: among the drivers, the Italian Gippone and Lanfranchi that won many races both in France and italy.
-Today the Peugeot brand is one of the few brands you can find on cars, motorbikes and bicycles too.
+Today the Peugeot brand is part of Stellantis Group and produces cars and motorbikes.